stephenquan/qt5-qml-promises/README.md

 The QMLPromises implements the following methods:

- - userBreak() - cancel previous running QMLPromises.
+ - userAbort() - cancel previous running QMLPromises.
  - sleep(interval) - introduce a pause in the promise chain specified in milliseconds
  - numberAnimation(target, proprerties, from, to, duration) - change a property from one value to another over a duration specified in milliseconds
  - grabToImage(item, filePath) - saves a screen grab of an item to file